One new case of COVID-19 confirmed in St. Lawrence County

 ST. LAWRENCE COUNTY, N.Y.
 (WWTI) — One new case of COVID-19 has been confirmed in St. Lawrence County.

-There have been 259 positive cases of COVID-19 in the county since the virus hit the North Country.
-Six of those cases are currently active.
+There have been 260 positive cases of COVID-19 in the county since the virus hit the North Country.
+Seven of those cases are currently active.

-Of the 259 positive cases, 249 cases have been released from isolation and three are currently hospitalized.
+Of the 260 positive cases, 249 cases have been released from isolation and two are currently hospitalized.
 There have been four deaths related to COVID-19 in the county.

 The following hotline numbers are staffed between 8 a.m. and 4 p.m. for anyone who is experiencing symptoms or feels they should be tested: